philayres/em-secure-api/README.md

 stored in a memory-based file system (/dev/shm), available by default on many Linux installations.

-The aim is that by keeping the key on temporary storage, it will not be less simple for an unauthorized user who made it onto your server to find and compromise the data.
+The aim is that by keeping the key on temporary storage, it will be less simple for an unauthorized user who made it onto your server to find and compromise the data.

 The key is then used only at server startup to unencrypt the configuration file.
 In